andrewt319/leagueoflegends_outcome_predictor/README.md

 The p-value for one iteration of this permutation test was 0.006 which is less than the significance level of 0.05.
 As a result, we reject the null, and that the precision for games with length greater than average is lower than the games with length lower than average.
 In competitive matches at least, my model calculates the outcome better for short games.
 This logically makes sense though, as if a game is shorter, then a higher proportion of the game has already played out at the 10 minute mark.

+## Conclusion:
+The model I built is able to predict whether or not a specific team will win or not after 10 minutes of gameplay with an accuracy of 67%.
+Although this isn't that high, keep in mind that this model uses professional matches as training data.
+The professional league players will do a good job at not letting a bad start determine the outcome of a game -- moreso than just casual gamers.
+Although this is purely speculative, I would think that if I were to perform this exact same modeling and training on a dataset amongst casual games, that this accuracy would be higher.
+However, amongst its current state in professional games after 10 minutes of gameplay, the model that I created will be able to accuractely predict the outcome of a game around 2/3 of the time.